Post updated by Lexi Rodrigo

 How would you like to know EXACTLY what to say in your marketing messaging?
 To know EXACTLY what sort of blog post to write to generate lots of comments?
 To know EXACTLY what brand identity you need to have in order to inspire a large group of people and turn them into raving fans?

-These are exactly the kinds of things you’ll know when you clearly understand your ideal customer.
+These are exactly the kinds of things you’ll know when you clearly understand your ideal customer or client.

 It’s a critical piece of foundational marketing that you absolutely NEED to have.
 How do you get it?
 Good news: you can have it one hour from now just by following the steps in this post.